 - Group Human Rights Policy

 Dow’s Due Diligence Processes for Slavery and Human Trafficking

 - Our Supply Chain Transparency and Supplier Code of Conduct specifically address this aspect.
-The SCC is communicated to all current and new direct suppliers and the majority of our purchase orders and contract templates have been updated to include compliance as a contractual requirement.
+The Supply Code of Conduct is communicated to all current and new direct suppliers and the majority of our purchase orders and contract templates have been updated to include compliance as a contractual requirement.